GluuFederation/docs-ce-prod/docs/source/admin-guide/saml.md

 The Trust Relationship (TR) can be added by clicking the `Add` button located in the lower left side of the page.

 ## Relying Party Configuration
 Through the Relying Party configuration you can customize how different IDP profiles will respond to requests received from the SP, including encryption and digital signature options.
 The underlying IDPs functionality is described in [the Shibboleth wiki](https://wiki.shibboleth.net/confluence/display/IDP30/RelyingPartyConfiguration).

-oxTrust allows you to tweak a limited subset of profiles mentioned in the Shibboleth wiki.
-The [SAML2SSO profile](https://wiki.shibboleth.net/confluence/display/IDP30/SAML2SSOConfiguration) is the most commonly used browser SSO profile.

 The "Configure Relying Party" checkbox is accessible on the TR creation page and must be enabled with a specific profile(s) selected as active for this TR to generate a valid configuration.
 In most cases, just adding the SAML2SSO profile with default settings will suffice.